zukhrofy/fcc-backend-fileMetadataMicroservice/README.md

 # File Metadata Microservice

-This is the boilerplate for the File Metadata Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice
+This is a simple File Metadata Microservice project, part of the FreeCodeCamp Back end Development and APIs certification.
+The task is to receive a file input from the frontend and respond with a JSON containing the file name, file type, and file size.

+The main implementation for this task can be found in the `index.js` file.